luapower/nw/nw.md

 called in the order in which they were added.
 You can also add methods in the target object named after the event.
 Those will be called first.

+Any extra args passed to `fire()` will be passed on to the handlers.
 The first handler to return a non-nil value stops the call chain and that value is returned to the caller who fired the event.

 ### `function app/win/view:`_`event_name`_`() ... end`

-Call `func` when `event_name` is fired.
+Call `func` when `event_name` is fired, always before calling any handlers added with `on()`.

 ### `app/win/view:on(event, func)`

 Call `func` when `event_name` is fired.
-Multiple functions can be attached to the same event.
+Multiple functions can be attached to the same event: they are called in the order in which they were added.

 ### `app/win/view:off(event[, func])`

-Remove all handlers of an event or a specific event handler for a specific event.
+Remove a specific handler or all handlers associated with an event.

 ### `app/win/view:fire(event, ...) -> ret`